vqnish/vqnish/README.md

 - 🔭 I’m currently working on things.
-- 🌱 I’m currently learning GoLang.
+- 🌱 I’m currently learning.
-- 📫 How to reach me: vqnish_#0002
+- 📫 How to reach me: